Town Hall

 Overview

-A tour of the Town Hall offers a captivating look into the formation of Tallinn: on the cellar floor, you will see the walls of the very first town hall, upon whose foundations the current building—completed in 1404—was constructed.
-From there, we will walk through the majestic Citizens’ Hall, where the walls are adorned with replicas of magnificent 16th-century tapestries.
-Next, we step into the Council Hall, where court sessions and council meetings were once held, but where today visitors marvel at the wall paintings and intricate carvings on the council benches.
-In the accounts chamber, which was used as the mayor’s office up until the 1970s, you can see an authentic money chest, ancient account books, and precious gifts received over the centuries.
-The Town Hall is a place visited by high-ranking dignitaries and history enthusiasts from all over the world alike.
-You can admire the traces and signatures of these visits in the museum’s guest book.
+Tallinn’s Town Hall is not merely a symbol of municipal power but our capital’s most magnificent Gothic building.
+The town hall is first mentioned in records in 1322, but today’s building was raised on its walls in 1404.
+The Town Hall tour begins on the cellar floor, where the walls of the first town hall can be seen.
+We are used to seeing Old Thomas as the weathervane atop the town hall spire, but now you have the chance to look him in the eye down in the cellar.
+Climbing the stairs to the first floor we reach the grand Citizens’ Hall, whose walls are adorned with copies of the splendid 16th-century tapestries.
+From there we move on to the Council Hall, where court sessions and council meetings were once held, but where today one rather admires the wall paintings and the carvings on the ends of the council benches.
+In the counting chamber, used as the mayor’s office until the 1970s, you can see a genuine money chest, ancient account books and precious gifts received over the centuries.
+The Town Hall is a place visited by important statesmen as well as history lovers from all over the world.
+You can admire the traces and signatures of their visits in the museum’s guest book.

 Important Info

-• Find the Town Hall summer opening hours here.
+Town Hall summer opening hours can be found here.

-• Find the Town Hall ticket prices here.
+Town Hall ticket prices can be found here.